 8. Eventually, I worked up to saying, “Just a minute” right after the doorbell, or knocking and then tossing the treats.
 Once Franklin got used to that, I started to open the door briefly and talk to the person while continuing to throw treats to Franklin.

 With practice, your dog—like Franklin—will learn that the doorbell is not an occasion for barking, but an opportunity to hunt for treats away from the door.
-If you want to make sure your dog doesn’t escape as you open and close the door on Halloween, put up a barrier such as a baby gate (the Carlson Pet Products Extra Wide Walk-Thru Gate with Pet Door is a good choice) and toss the treats to your dog behind the gate.
+If you want to make sure your dog doesn’t escape as you open the door, put up a barrier such as a baby gate (the Carlson Pet Products Extra Wide Walk-Thru Gate with Pet Door is a good choice) and toss the treats to your dog behind the gate.

 With a little forethought and training, you can make Halloween a safer and happier holiday for everyone in your household.
 So, go out there and get started!